 In January 1996, Nandita Krishnan became the principal.
-By June 1996 the school had reached Class 7 and under her watch became affiliated to the Council for Indian School Certificate Examinations in November 1996.
+By June 1996 the school had reached Class 7 and became affiliated to the Council for Indian School Certificate Examinations in November 1996.
 Abacus was also working on setting up a permanent home.
 Land was acquired in Perungudi and building plans were made by Laurie Baker who showed tremendous sensitivity to the needs of the school from the Montessori viewpoint.

 With the support of parents several public events were organized to raise funds for the school buildings.
 Between April 1995 and December 1997 two beautiful buildings came up as though they grew out of Perungudi soil.

 March 2000 was a very special time as the very first batch of 9 children wrote the ICSE examinations at the end of Class 10.
 In February 2001 Abacus was the venue of CONFERENCE 2001, Chennai conducted by the Indian Montessori Centre, Bangalore.
 The Conference attracted 350 delegates from all over the country and further strengthened and spread awareness of Montessori education.

 Nandita Krishnan, Principal, who saw Abacus through this intense and significant period of its growth, resigned in October 2001.

 Zai Whitaker came on board as Principal on February 15, 2002.

 In 2002 Abacus collaborated with Indian Institute for Montessori Studies, Bangalore to conduct a training course for teachers in the Montessori Method for 6-12 year olds.
 The course was anchored by Amukta Mahapatra for Abacus.
 It was attended by all the Primary and Elementary teachers at Abacus as well as 18 outside participants.
 The method was applied in the Elementary.